A Geometric Approach to $k$-means: From Structure to Algorithms

-\paragraph{Detection Procedure from Literature} The idea of using split and merge in clustering problem can be traced back as early as 1960s \cite{ball1967promenade}.
-It has been used to determine the correct number of fitted clusters when $k$ is unknown \cite{pelleg2000x, muhr2009automatic, lei2016robust}, or to escape local solution when $k$ is known \cite{ueda2000smem, morii2006clustering}.
-Several criteria for split and merge step have been proposed in literature; see Table~\ref{tab:related}.
-These criteria can be adapted to our proposed framework, and we describe below in details.
+The idea of using split and merge type operations in clustering problems can be traced back to as early as the 1960s \cite{ball1967promenade}.
+This idea has been used to determine the correct number of fitted clusters when $k$ is unknown \cite{pelleg2000x, muhr2009automatic, lei2016robust}, or to escape local solutions when $k$ is known \cite{ueda2000smem, morii2006clustering}.
+Several criteria for split and merge steps have been proposed in the literature; see Table~\ref{tab:1} for a summary and Appendix \ref{app:related} for more details.

+These existing criteria can be adapted and incorporated into our proposed framework, as we describe below.

-In \xmeans \cite{pelleg2000x, muhr2009automatic}, the Bayesian Information Criterion (BIC) score with respect to the corresponding solution is computed.
-A fitted cluster is to be split into two clusters if the BIC score decreases and a pair of clusters are to be merged if the BIC score decreases.
-To adapt the split criteria to detecting \ofm association in our framework, we can output the cluster that attains the maximal reduction in BIC score if it is split into two cluster; to adapt the merge criteria to detecting \mfo association, we can output the pair of clusters that attain the maximal reduction in BIC if they are to be merged.
+The work \cite{pelleg2000x, muhr2009automatic} studies the \xmeans algorithm, which uses the Bayesian Information Criterion (BIC) score with respect to the current solution.
+A fitted cluster is to be split into two clusters, and a pair of clusters are to be merged, if doing so decreases the BIC score.
+To adapt the split criterion for detecting \ofm association in our framework, we can output the cluster that attains the maximal reduction in BIC score if it is split into two clusters.
+To adapt the merge criterion for detecting \mfo association, we can output the pair of clusters that attain the maximal reduction in BIC if they are to be merged.

-The work \cite{lei2016robust} evaluates the intra-cluster and inter-cluster dissimilarity.
-A fitted cluster is to be split if the intra-cluster dissimilarity exceeds some threshold, and a pair of clusters are to be merged if the inter-cluster dissimilarity do not exceed some threshold.
-All these dissimilarity are based on Euclidean distance.
-To adapt the split criteria to detecting \ofm association, we can output the cluster with maximal intra-cluster dissimilarity; on the other hand, we can output the pair of clusters with minimal inter-cluster dissimilarity as \mfo association.
+The algorithm in \cite{lei2016robust} evaluates the intra-cluster and inter-cluster dissimilarity.
+A fitted cluster is to be split if the intra-cluster dissimilarity exceeds some threshold; a pair of clusters are to be merged if the inter-cluster dissimilarity falls below some threshold.
+The dissimilarities are measured in Euclidean distance.
+In particular, the intra-cluster dissimilarity for a fitted cluster is defined as the sum of maximal and minimal distance to that cluster center; the inter-cluster dissimilarity is the pairwise cluster center distance.
+Note that the merge criterion coincides with the pairwise distance described in Section~\ref{sec:al.proposed-pairwise}.
+To adapt the split criterion for detecting \ofm association, we output the cluster with maximal intra-cluster dissimilarity; to detecting \mfo association, we output the pair of clusters with minimal inter-cluster dissimilarity.